Who Can Diagnose ADHD? Talking About Attention-Deficit/Hyperactivity Disorder Symptoms

 How is ADHD diagnosed?

 According to the Brain and Behavior Research Foundation, for a medical doctor or other professional to diagnose ADHD, a client must have at least six symptoms.
 These symptoms must be present for at least six months or longer.
-Since ADHD often manifests itself in children, the symptoms must be present before the age of seven, whether it is recognized and diagnosed in children or in adults.
+Since ADHD often manifests itself in children, the symptoms must be present before the age of 12, whether it is recognized and diagnosed in children or in adults.
 Finally, ADHD symptoms must cause significant impairment or difficulties in two or more settings.
 These settings include school, work, home, and social situations.

 ADHD symptoms and causes